-Now let $B$ be a finite-dimensional subcoalgebra of a finite-dimensional special biserial coalgebra.
-Then $B$ is an admissible subcoalgebra of k$Q^{\prime}$ where $Q^{\prime}$ is the finite full subquiver $Q$ with vertices corresponding to the group-likes of $B$.
-The fact that $B$ is special biserial follows directly from the definition (applied to the subquiver $Q^{\prime}$).
-Part (d) is similar, using the observation that one can enlarge a special biserial subcoalgebra $B^{\prime}$ of the string coalgebra $B$ by adjoining all paths $p$ in $B$ such that $p\vdash B^{\prime}.$ This yields a finite dimensional string algebra containing $B^{\prime}$. \end{proof}
+To prove (c), let $B$ be a subcoalgebra of a pointed special biserial coalgebra which is an admissible subcoalgebra of the path coalgebra $\Bbbk Q.$ Then \textit{a fortiori} $B$ satisfies S1 and S2 in the definition, so by Lemma 1.2.2 $B$ is special biserial.

+Part (d) follows using the observation that one can enlarge a finite-dimensional special biserial subcoalgebra $B$ of the string coalgebra $B^{\prime}$ by adjoining all paths $p$ in $B^{\prime}$ such that $p\vdash B.$ This yields a finite-dimensional string coalgebra containing $B$. \end{proof}

 \begin{proposition} Every finite dimensional indecomposable comodule over a string coalgebra is either a string comodule or a band comodule. \end{proposition}

 \begin{proof} The statement follows using duality from the Theorem and Proposition above. \end{proof}